fxru/blam-metadata/Basic-Metadata-LangDocCore_v1.2.md

 #### BundleDescription

+&#x1F534; *KA³-facet*

 **Description:** The BundleDescription element provides a human readable description of the bundle.
 It should contain a description of the content of the collection.
 The content of the BundleDescription element will be used as the humanreadable description in interfaces.
 Its content can be queried by repositories for free-text metadata search.
 Data providers can provide BundleDescription values for multiple interface languages.

-This Element is a KA³-Facet

 	ValueScheme:			string
 	Number of occurrences: 	1-1